CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 Dataset-JSON and Dataset-XML use `source.profile: sdtm`.
 Their structural SDTM mapping is built in, so the optional mapping contains only terminology rules.
 Dataset-XML still requires Define-XML independently of this optional mapping.

+OMOP, PXF, FHIR, openEHR, i2b2, PCORnet, and Sentinel already have structural conversion rules in the software.
+Their optional mapping is a metadata overlay: it can name synthesized `datasets` and `cohorts`, but cannot replace individual or biosample field mappings.

 ## Recipe: CSV To Validated BFF